-Local restaurant receives Barstool funds after tough pandemic challenges
+Fayetteville restaurant receives Barstool funds after tough pandemic challenges

-FAYETTEVILLE, Ark. — Herman’s Rib House in Fayetteville is getting help after working through tough pandemic challenges.
+FAYETTEVILLE, Ark. — Herman’s Rib House in Fayetteville is getting help after working through tough coronavirus pandemic challenges.

-Herman’s rib house has been a staple in Fayetteville since 1964, and when you walk inside, you’ll see a wall full of pictures and stories.
+Herman’s Rib House has been a staple in Fayetteville since 1964, and when you walk inside, you’ll see a wall full of pictures and stories.

-When the pandemic hit, the owners feared that the storybook might have to close but thanks to barstool sports it doesn’t.
+When the pandemic hit, the owners feared that the storybook might have to close but thanks to Barstool Sports it doesn’t.

 Owner Nick Wright said 2020 was the hardest year of their life.